aiqc/AIQC/docs/community.rst

 ----

 ******************************
-Guild Bylaws [aka Governance].
+Guild bylaws [aka Governance].
 ******************************

-`Inspired by conversations with our friends at Django and Jupyter. <https://www.djangoproject.com/weblog/2020/mar/12/governance/>`__
+`Inspired by conversations with our friends at Django and Jupyter: <https://www.djangoproject.com/weblog/2020/mar/12/governance/>`__

   - "Governance in the early days was largely about reviewing PRs and asking ourselves, *'Should we do this?'*"
   - "This is an unfortunate need, but you should have as part of it how someone can be removed from their role, voluntarily or otherwise."
   - “In smaller projects, the leadership handles the quality of what’s brought into the project’s technical assets and shepherds the people.”

-*Squires [aka Public Contributors]*:
+*Squires [aka Public Participants]*:

   - Anyone that participates in community chat/ discussion board or submits a PR, but has not yet completed a *sprint*.
   - All are welcome.
 Get in touch and we will help design a *sprint* for you.